intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 - In Pods with `gas-allocate-xelink` annotation, every GPU-using container within the same Pod:
   - Must request an even (not odd) amount of `gpu.intel.com/i915` resources
-  - Must request as many `gpu.intel.com/tiles` as the `gpu.intel.com/i915` resources
+  - Must request as many `gpu.intel.com/tiles`[^3] as the `gpu.intel.com/i915` resources
   - Cannot request `gpu.intel.com/i915_monitoring` resource
 - Pods cannot use (single-GPU) `gas-same-gpu` annotation with (multi-GPU) `gas-allocate-xelink` annotation

+[^3]: Requires Pod spec to specify Level-Zero hierarchy mode expected by the workload (as that affects format of affinity mask set by the `tiles` resource), see [GPU-Plugin documentation](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/gpu_plugin/README.md)

 ## Single-Numa GPU requests

-When allocating multiple GPUs, you can request allocating from the same numa node by adding annotation `gas-allocate-single-numa` with value `true` to the Pod.
-The Kubernetes Topology Manager can't be used with Pods that get GPUs assigned by GAS, but you can use [CRI-RM](https://github.com/intel/cri-resource-manager) instead of the Topology Manager to get similar performance gains with CPUs selected from the same numa node.
+When allocating multiple GPUs, Pod can request them to be from the same Numa node by adding annotation `gas-allocate-single-numa` with value `true` to the Pod.
+The Kubernetes Topology Manager cannot be used with Pods that get GPUs assigned by GAS, but you can use [CRI-RM](https://github.com/intel/cri-resource-manager) instead of the Topology Manager to get similar performance gains with CPUs selected from the same Numa node.

 ## Summary in a chronological order

-- GPU-plugin initcontainer installs an NFD hook which prints labels for you, based on the Intel GPUs it finds
+- GPU-plugin itself, or its initcontainer, and a GPU monitor sidecar, provide label information to NFD based on the found Intel GPU properties
-- NFD creates extended resources for you, and labels the nodes, based on the labels the hook prints
+- NFD creates extended resources and labels the nodes, based on the given information
 - Your Pod specs must include resource limits for GPU
-- GAS filters out nodes from deployments when necessary, and it annotates Pods
+- GAS filters out nodes from deployments when necessary, and annotates Pods
-- GPU-plugin reads annotations from the Pods and selects the GPU based on those
+- GPU-plugin reads annotations from the Pods and selects the GPU(s) based on those

 ## Some troubleshooting tips

 Check the logs (kubectl logs podname -n namespace) from all of these when in trouble.
 Also check k8s scheduler logs.
 Finally check the Pod description and logs for your deployments.

-- Check that GPU-plugin initcontainer runs happily, and installs the hook at /etc/kubernetes/node-feature-discovery/source.d/
+- Check that GPU-plugin either:
+  - Runs initcontainer which installs hook binary to `/etc/kubernetes/node-feature-discovery/source.d/`
+  - Or GPU-plugin itself saves NFD feature file to `/etc/kubernetes/node-feature-discovery/features.d/`
+- And for Xe Link connnectivity, check XPU Manager having a sidecar saving NFD feature file to same place
 - Check that NFD picks up the labels without complaints, no errors in NFD workers or the master
 - Check that your GPU-enabled nodes have NFD-created GPU extended resources (kubectl describe node nodename) and GPU-labels
 - Check the log of GAS Pod.
 If the log does not show anything ending up happening during deploying of i915 resource consuming Pods, your scheduler extender setup may be incorrect.
 Verify that you have successfully run all the deployment steps and the related cluster setup script.